 A brutal and devastating conflict

-The people of Yemen are experiencing one of the world’s gravest humanitarian crises, but very little is known about it.
-The conflict between a Saudi-led coalition of Gulf countries and the Government of Yemen against the Ansar-Allah movement (also known as the Houthis), which escalated in March 2015, has so far caused more than 14,600 civilian deaths and injuries.
+The people of Yemen are experiencing one of the world’s worst humanitarian crises.
+The conflict between a Saudi-led coalition of Gulf countries and the Government of Yemen against the Ansar-Allah movement (also known as the Houthis), which escalated in March 2015, has so far caused more than 17,000 civilian deaths and injuries.

-Almost three million people have been forced to flee their homes due to the bombing and fighting.
-22 million people – 75 percent of Yemen population – need emergency aid, the greatest number in any country in the world.
+Over three million people have been forced to flee their homes due to the bombing and fighting.
+24 million people – 80 percent of Yemen population – need emergency aid, the greatest number in any country in the world.